olebole/irafdoc/doc/rv.rvreidlines.rst

   <i>step</i> parameter.
 When <i>trace</i> is no the master reference line or
   column is used for each new reference vector.
 When this parameter is yes then as the reidentifications step across the image the last reidentified features are used as the reference.
-This <tt>"tracing"</tt> is useful if there is a coherent shift in the features such as with long slit spectra.
+This <span style="font-family: monospace;">"tracing"</span> is useful if there is a coherent shift in the features such as with long slit spectra.
 However, any features lost during the tracing will be lost for all subsequent lines or columns while not using tracing always starts with the initial set of